quic/cloud-ai-sdk/models/vision/detection/README.md

 python run_yolo_model.py -m yolov5x -o best-throughput
 ```

-The hardware configuration will be either associated to the corresponding row in the lut_yolo_models.csv or to defualt values if not specified by the user.
+The hardware configuration will be either associated to the corresponding row in the lut_yolo_models.csv or to default values if not specified by the user.
 If the MODEL_NAME is not included in the lut_yolo_models.csv, default values will be used.

-After download, compile, and run is complete, the working directory of the selected model looks as follows.
+After download, compilation, and run is complete, the working directory of the selected model looks as follows.
 # Working directory structure
 ```
 |── model                   # Contains the onnx file of the picked model